tienhuynh-tn/event-driven-microservices-using-spring-boot-and-kafka-and-rabbitmq/README.md

 Producer is an application that sends messages to the RabbitMQ broker and Consumer is an application that reads messages from the RabbitMQ broker.

+### RabbitMQ Core Concepts
 ![](https://www.cloudamqp.com/img/blog/exchanges-bidings-routing-keys.png)
+- **Producer:** An application that sends messages to the RabbitMQ broker, not directly to the consumer.
+Messages are sent to the broker, which then handles them.
+- **Consumer:** An application that reads messages from the RabbitMQ broker.
+Multiple consumers can subscribe to the broker to read messages sent by the producer.
+- **Queue:** A buffer or storage in RabbitMQ that holds messages.
+Producers send messages to the broker, which stores them in a queue.
+Consumers then read messages from the queue.
+Multiple queues can be created in RabbitMQ.
+- **Message:** The information sent from a producer to a consumer through RabbitMQ.
+Messages can be in various formats such as strings, JSON, binary, plain text, or HTML.
+- **Exchange:** Acts as an intermediary between the producer and the queue.
+Instead of sending messages directly to a queue, producers send them to an exchange, which then routes them to the appropriate queues based on defined rules.
+- **Routing Key:** A key that an exchange uses to route messages to the appropriate queues.
+In complex applications with multiple queues, the producer sends a message with a routing key that the exchange uses to determine the correct queue.
+- **Binding:** A link between a queue and an exchange.
+Binding is necessary for an exchange to route messages to a queue, and it is established using a routing key.